jjjjcccjjf/joyride-backend-exam/README.md

 # Github API - Backend Engineer Technical Exam
-A Nodejs API project that has an API endpoint that takes a list of github usernames (up to a maximum of 10 names) and returns to the user a list of basic information for those users including:
+A Nodejs API project that has an API endpoint that takes a list of github usernames (up to a maximum of 10 names) and returns to the user a list of basic information for those users including

 1. Name
 2. Login
 3. Company